cha0s/crunches/README.md

   decode(view: DataView, target: {byteOffset: number}): any

-  // return the number of bytes written encode(value: any, view: DataView, byteOffset): number
+  // return the number of bytes written encode(value: any, view: DataView, byteOffset: number): number

-  size(value: any): number
+  // get the encoded size of a value size(value: any): number

 }